Fire Danger Rating System Explained

 For additional details on the Australian Fire Danger Rating System go to the AFAC website

-Fact sheets have been translated into many languages and are available on the AFDRS website
+Fact sheets have been translated into many languages and are available with other resources on the Community Resources webpage.

 For weather go to the Bureau of Meteorology